What's Your Excuse?

 I don't want to miss my summer (11%):If not now, when?
 Summer is the time when average wrestlers become good and good wrestlers become great.
 Success is not something you possess, it’s something you develop.
 And it cannot be developed without a full commitment to excellence.
 You choose the price you’re willing to pay to accomplish your goals.
 10, 14, or 28 days away from your family and friends is a small price to pay.

 There's too much running (7%):Running has more to do with your mind than it does with your legs.
 It teaches resilience, focus, and an ability to overcome pain and exhaustion.
 Sound like that would come in handy during a wrestling match?
 We thought so too.
 Yes, there is running at our camp, but you will enter the wrestling season in better shape than any opponent you will face.

 I'm already good enough (6%):If you didn’t need to change, you would already have what you desire.
 Even the best wrestlers have room for improvement.
 If your technique is already flawless, our camps are known for teaching mental toughness, life skills, and an ability to overcome adversity, something that no other camp focuses on.

 It's too far away (4%):One of the greatest benefits of attending a JROB Intensive Camp is the opportunity to train with wrestlers from across the country with different backgrounds, skills, and styles.
-In 2017, wrestlers from 45 states + DC, Canada, Japan, and Germany came to our Intensive Camps.
-We provide unaccompanied minor service at each airport as well.
+In 2019, wrestlers from 48 U.S. states and territories, as well as six countries around the globe came to our Intensive Camps.
+We provide unaccompanied minor pick-up/drop-off service at each airport as well.